Waking the Dead (TV series)

 Waking the Dead is a British television police procedural crime drama series, produced by the BBC, that centres on a fictional London-based cold-case unit composed of CID police officers, a psychological profiler, and a forensic scientist.
 A pilot episode aired in September 2000, and a total of nine series followed.
 Each story is split into two hour-long episodes, shown on consecutive nights on BBC One.
 A third-series episode won an International Emmy Award in 2004.
 The programme was also shown on BBC America in the United States, though these screenings are edited to allow for advertising breaks, as well as UKTV in Australia and New Zealand and ABC1 in Australia.
 A total of 46 stories aired across the nine series.
 The show aired its final episode on 11 April 2011.

-A spin-off from the series, titled The Body Farm, revolving around forensic scientist Eve Lockhart (Tara Fitzgerald), was announced by the BBC in January 2011 and ran for just one series.
+Following Waking the Deads conclusion, a spin-off series, titled The Body Farm, aired in late 2011, revolving around forensic scientist Eve Lockhart (Tara Fitzgerald).
+It was cancelled after one series.

-In 2018, a five-part radio prequel to the series, The Unforgiven, was broadcast on BBC Radio 4, with Sue Johnston, Claire Goose, Wil Johnson, and Holly Aird reprising their roles.
-All five episodes were written by series creator Barbara Machin.
-Anthony Howell replaced Trevor Eve in the role of Peter Boyd.
+In 2018, a five-part radio prequel to Waking the Dead, entitled The Unforgiven, was broadcast on BBC Radio 4, with all five episodes written by series creator Barbara Machin.
+Sue Johnston, Claire Goose, Wil Johnson, and Holly Aird all reprised their roles, with Anthony Howell replacing Trevor Eve in the role of Peter Boyd.